srest2021/atclean/README.md

 #### Example commands
 - Apply the uncertainty cut to a single SN and its control light curves: `./clean.py 2020lse -u -o`
+- <a id="example-command-plot"></a>Apply the uncertainty cut to a single SN and its control light curves, then generate a summary PDF file of diagnostic plots: `./clean.py 2020lse -u -o -p`
 - Specify the number of control light curves to clean (can be 0): `./clean.py 2020lse -u --num_controls 5 -o`
 - Apply all custom cuts listed in `config.ini`: `./clean.py 2020lse --custom_cuts -o`
 - Apply the uncertainty cut, true uncertainties estimation, chi-square cut, control light curve cut, and all custom cuts listed in `config.ini`: `./clean.py 2020lse -u -e -x -c --custom_cuts -o`